dennisshushack/BA_Thesis_PI/README.md

 It is **highly** suggested to have a Linux or BSD based operating system running on your main machine.
 Mac OS should also work fine.
 Windows on the other hand can be troublesome.
 If you run a Windows distribution, please consider dualbooting or installing a distro on an external SSD i.e. Ubuntu.
 It is also recommendet to have your machine connected via LAN and not WIFI, due to Network drops.

+Furthermore, the Monitor Controller saves all data in the `/tmp` folder on the Raspberry PI (/tmp/todo.db is the database /tmp/monitors is the folder where all data is saved temporerly on the PI.)

 # Monitor Controller Instalation: